mdn/content/files/en-us/webassembly/understanding_the_text_format/index.md

 In a higher level, more expressive language like JavaScript, you could imagine doing the same thing with an array (or probably more likely, object) containing functions.
 The pseudo code would look something like `tbl[i]()`.

 So, back to the typechecking.
-Since WebAssembly is typechecked, and the `funcref` can be potentially any function signature, we have to supply the presumed signature of the callee at the callsite, hence we include the `$return_i32` type, to tell the program a function returning an `i32` is expected.
+Since WebAssembly is type checked, and the `funcref` can be potentially any function signature, we have to supply the presumed signature of the callee at the callsite, hence we include the `$return_i32` type, to tell the program a function returning an `i32` is expected.
 If the callee doesn't have a matching signature (say an `f32` is returned instead), a {{JSxRef("WebAssembly.RuntimeError")}} is thrown.

 So what links the `call_indirect` to the table we are calling?
 The answer is that there is only one table allowed right now per module instance, and that is what `call_indirect` is implicitly calling.
 In the future, when multiple tables are allowed, we would also need to specify a table identifier of some kind, along the lines of